PAM & Identity · Head-to-Head

 How much does Teleport cost compared to CyberArk?

-Teleport starts at Free (Community) / From $20/resource/month (Enterprise) (per-resource subscription).
+Teleport starts at Community Edition free; Team from $15/user/mo; Enterprise custom (open source + per-user tiers).
 CyberArk starts at Custom enterprise pricing / From $2/user/month (basic) (per-user subscription + modules).
 As always, the sticker price only tells part of the story.
 Factor in add-ons, implementation costs, and what's actually included at each tier.

 Can I migrate from CyberArk to Teleport?